gchq/gaffer-doc/src/main/resources/user/walkthrough/FullExample.md

 - We may get duplicates at this point so we will add all the road vertices to a Set using ToSet (this is not recommended for a large number of results).
 - Then we will continue on down RoadHasJunction edges.
 - At this point we now have all the Junctions in the South West.
-- We will then query for the JunctionUse entity to find out if the junction was heavily used by buses in the year 2000.
+- We will then query for the JunctionUse entity to find out the number of buses.
+- Next we will sort the entities based on the number of buses and we will just keep the top 2 results.
 - Finally, just to demonstrate another operation, we will convert the results into a simple CSV of junction and bus count.

 and here is the code in Java, JSON and Python: